-Once your sales and marketing engine attracts website visitors who consistently convert into leads for your sales team, you should start thinking about CRO.
+Once your sales and marketing engine consistently attracts website visitors -- and at progressively high amounts -- you should start thinking about CRO to convert those visitors into leads for your sales team.

 Below are three formulas to help you figure out how to tackle CRO at your company, and what goals to set:

 - New revenue goal ÷ average sales price = # of new customers

 - # of new customers ÷ lead-to-customer close rate % = lead goal